urs-truly-siva/Infosys_Text_Summarizer/README.md

 This project aims to build an abstractive summarization model using the T5 architecture and the Samsum dataset.
 The model's objective is to summarize dialogues into concise and coherent summaries.

 ## **1. Initial Setup:**
-We start by importing necessary libraries from the Hugging Face `transformers` library and load the Samsum dataset.
+-We start by importing necessary libraries from the Hugging Face `transformers` library and load the Samsum dataset.

 ## **2. Load and Inspect Dataset:**
-The Samsum dataset is loaded, consisting of three splits: train, test, and validation.
+-The Samsum dataset is loaded, consisting of three splits: train, test, and validation.
 Each split contains dialogue and summary pairs used for training and evaluation purposes.

 | Split          | Features                | Num Rows |
 |----------------|-------------------------|----------|